Hervar77/infinity-doc/mkdocs/api/infinity.fts.md

 Parameters:

 - namespace: `string`
-  >the namespace for the search
+  >The namespace for the search.

 - query: `string`
-  >the search term.
+  >The search term.
 Simple term searches, "and" searches, "or" searches, searches with term exclusion and wildcard searches are supported.

 - group: `number`
-  >an additional property for the document.
-Can be used to find only documents by the given group
+  >An additional property for the document.
+Can be used to find only documents by the given group.

 - maxResults: `number`, optional
-  >the maximum limit of results to be returned
+  >The maximum limit of results to be returned.

 - attributes: [`infinity.fts.stringArray`](#infinity.fts.stringArray_interface), optional
-  >attributes (e.g. data field names) of the dataset to be considered
+  >Attributes (e.g. data field names) of the dataset to be considered.

 Return type: [`infinity.fts.resultArray`](#infinity.fts.resultArray_interface)